-Dr. Kurtz also developed the Selective Mutism Behavioral Observation Task (SM-BOT), a validated assessment specifically designed for children with SM where we get to observe their speaking with their parents without the undue pressure of them being expected to talk to us!
+Dr. Kurtz developed the Selective Mutism Behavioral Observation Task, a validated assessment specifically designed for children with SM where children are observed speaking with their parents without the undue pressure of being expected to talk to a new person!
 He also developed the Selective Mutism Interaction Coding System (SMICS-R) to provide a window into the adult-child interactions in SM.

-Our SM work has been presented at numerous national and regional scientific conferences including SMA, ABCT, and ADAA among others.
-Their work has also appeared in scientific journals: Carpenter, Aubrey L., et al. “Extending Parent–Child Interaction Therapy for Early Childhood Internalizing Problems: New Advances for an Overlooked Population.”
+Our SM work at Kurtz Psychology has been presented at numerous national and regional scientific conferences including SMA, ABCT, and ADAA among others.
+Our work has also appeared in scientific journals: Carpenter, Aubrey L., et al. “Extending Parent–Child Interaction Therapy for Early Childhood Internalizing Problems: New Advances for an Overlooked Population.”
 Clinical child and family psychology review 17.4 (2014): 340-356.

 Kurtz Psychology Consulting PC provides families and schools numerous treatment and training options including:

-- Individual Treatment at our flagship offices in midtown Manhattan.
+- Individual Treatment at our office in midtown Manhattan.
 For many families our intensive treatment option is most practical and effective.
-We presented on these intensive treatments at the 2014 ADAA Conference.
-Here’s a link to that video (Please note 100% of the royalties go to the ADAA.)

 - Intensive treatment where you live.
 We have the capacity to come to embed with you and your family to provide intensive treatment onsite where you live and where your child goes to school.
 We have worked with many families in this format which includes our going to school with the child for a week to live with them in school, modeling how others can successfully engage them and teaching the staff how to carry on.